 Courtesy, The Hermitage Hotel

 For afternoon tea with a southern accent, look no further than Nashville’s Hermitage Hotel.
-The venerated hotel, home to Nashville native Reese Witherspoon’ s fashion brand flagship Draper James, does an afternoon tea service named “Spillin’ Tea with Draper James.”
+The venerated hotel, home to Nashville native Reese Witherspoon’s fashion brand flagship Draper James, does an afternoon tea service named “Spillin’ Tea with Draper James.”
 Inspired by recipes from Witherspoon’s cookbook, Whiskey in a Teacup, the menu comprises tarts, scones, toothsome tea sandwiches, desserts, and . . .
 Whiskey in a Teacup, a nod to The Hermitage’s notorious Prohibition-era “secret.”
 As the piece-de-resistance, the tablescapes feature “The Hermitage Ditsy Floral,” custom designed for the hotel by Draper James.
+If you’re looking to warm up with a cup of tea around a grand holiday tree, the Nutcracker-themed afternoon tea experience is the perfect glistening kick-start to your celebration.
+Celebrating the warmth of the cold winter months, the service makes you feel right at home with the hotel’s signature, passed-down treats.

 Deer Path Inn, Lake Forest, Illinois